USA and the UK

 - Spouse or same-sex partner

-- Unmarried children under the age of 21 and who are not living an independent life.
+- Unmarried children under the age of 21 who are not living an independent life.

 Fiancé(e)s and unmarried partners are not eligible for this visa since the USCIS will ask for a genuine proof of marriage.

 It’s also important to note that certain categories of J1 Visa holders are not allowed to apply for a permit for their family.
 This includes au pair, camp counselor, secondary school students and summer work travel programs participants.

 If you do not qualify for this visa, you may still be able to join your family in the U.S. temporarily under a B2 Visitor Visa.

 How to Get a Work Permit for a J2 Visa holder?

-If you hold a J-2 Visa, you may be allowed to work.
-You need first to submit a Form 1-765 to the USCIS.
+If you hold a J-2 Visa, you may be allowed to work provided that you first submit a Form 1-765 to the USCIS.